 Antonella Guidoccio is passionate about creating equitable and innovative products for underserved communities using technology and human-centered design.
 She is a master facilitator who loves bringing and integrating different voices.
 Antonella is an expert in product strategy, user research, evaluation, agile development, and co-creation.
 She has extensive global experience leading complex initiatives for nonprofits, international organizations, and Innovation Government Labs in Argentina, Australia, Latin America, and the US.
 As a Lead Product Manager at Exygy, an innovation and creative consultancy firm focused on social impact, she led projects across public health and digital services; and she drives Bloom, a platform for people applying to affordable housing in the Bay Area.
 Antonella holds a Masters in Public Policy and Management from Carnegie Mellon University and is a board member of Latinas in Tech.

-ZeydiGutierrez is the Public Affairs Strategic Director at AB&I Foundry.
-She is originally from Nicaragua and came to the US when she was 17 years old due to the civil war.
-Zeydi learned to speak English and earned her B.S. in Organizational Management and her MBA from Golden Gate University.
-Her formal education has allowed her to be involved in and make a difference in the workforce arena locally as well as nationally.
-Her informal education and experiences have given Zeydi motivation, drive, and alignment with her values.
-Whether it is on a mission trip to Mexicali or being part of the City of Oakland Workforce Development Board, she sees the uniqueness in every person and learns so much from others.
-Zeydi believes that she has been given tremendous opportunities to impact others and takes this responsibility very seriously.
-She believes we are meant to live in community with others so that we can all thrive.
+I am a strategic thinker with the ability to deliver tactical solutions in alignment with organizational and strategic goals.
+I cultivate relationships to align people with organizational and individual goals.
+My love of learning is exemplified by the Growth and Development programs I developed to engage, train and coach people.
+I can bring people of different backgrounds together to create programs to serve the community while promoting inclusivity and diversity.
+My formal education has allowed me to be involved in and make a difference in the workforce arena locally as well as nationally.
+My informal education and experiences have given me the motivation, drive, and alignment with my values.
+Whether it is in a mission trip to Mexicali or being part of the City of Oakland Workforce Development Board, I see the uniqueness in every person and learn so much from others.
+I have been given tremendous opportunities to impact others and take this responsibility very serious.
+I believe that we are meant to live in community with others.
+This is the only way we can all thrive!

 Isabella Jaye has worked at SpeakEasy Political since 2018 and currently serves as the Director of Strategic Partnerships.
 In her role, she works closely with candidates and organizational partners, and is passionate about increasing citizen engagement and reducing the barriers to entry for new voices in politics.
 Previously, Isabella worked in marketing and ad sales for HGTV & DIY Network, where she helped execute television campaigns for major national advertisers.
 A San Francisco native, Isabella holds a degree in Marketing with a minor in Social Innovation & Social Entrepreneurship from Tulane University’s Freeman School of Business in New Orleans.